Oliver Travel Trailers

 Garner State Park

-Frio River sunrise is quite a term among campers who have been to this place.
+Frio River Sunrise is quite a term among campers who have visited this place.
 From standard to premium and full hookup sites, you find great convenience for campers here.
-There are close to 300 camping sites with many of them allowing 8 persons at each site.
-You easily get water and electrical hookup at most of these sites.
-The site with maximum amenities can be as expensive as close to $35 per night.
+There are close to 300 camping sites, many of which allow 8 persons to stay at each site.
+You quickly get water and electrical hookups at most of these sites.
+The site with maximum amenities can cost nearly $35 per night.
 This is a heaven for swimming and hiking.
-The scenes are splendid with water in the middle, hills on one side and beautiful multi-colored trees creating an enchanting aura.
+The scenes are splendid, with water in the middle, hills on one side, and beautiful multi-colored trees creating an enchanting aura.

 Plan your adventure: Garner State Park